AddRain1/cse15l-lab-reports/labreport5.md

 }
 ```
-test.sh
+**test.sh**
 ```
 javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests
 ```

-To trigger the bug, I ran "bash test.sh"
+To trigger the bug, I ran "bash test.sh".
-To fix the bug, remove the equal sign in the last two while loops.
+To fix the bug, I removed the equal sign in the last two while loops.
+For example, in the first while loop, "index1 <= list1.size()" became "index1 < list1.size()".

 ## Part 2
 Something cool that I didn't know before was how to create and run my own webserver.
 I thought it was very interesting to be able to edit the path of a url and alter the text produced on my screen.
 I also did not know how to compile and run java files.
 Being able to put these commands into a bash file made it easier and efficient, which I found very interesting as well.